TjoAlex/Cooking-It/README.md

 ## Strategy

 The purpous of Cooking-It is to bring people with the love of food together and have a place where lots of different recipes are collected at one place to make it easy access finding inspiration.
-So it empovers the user to share their own recipes and have pne single place to find recipes on, making it no longer neccessary to jump from website to website to find new knowledge in food and everything it has to offer.
+So it empovers the user to share their own recipes and have one single place to find recipes on, making it no longer neccessary to jump from website to website to find new knowledge in food and everything it has to offer.

 ### Site Goals